ErikaJPB/connect-app/README.md

 ### Project Details:

-Frontend Technology: This project is primarily built using Next.js 13, which leverages app routing for efficient navigation.
+**Frontend Technology**: This project is primarily built using Next.js 13, which leverages app routing for efficient navigation.
 TypeScript enhances type safety and code quality, while TailwindCSS ensures a sleek and intuitive user interface.

-**Database**: The application utilizes MongoDB as its backend database, providing a robust and flexible storage solution for your social network's data.
+**Database**: The application utilizes MongoDB as its backend database, providing a robust and flexible storage solution for the social network's data.

 **Authorization**: User authentication and authorization are seamlessly handled through Clerk, ensuring secure access control and a smooth user experience.

-**UI Components**: To streamline development, select UI components are sourced from shadcn/ui, offering pre-built building blocks for your application's user interface.
+**UI Components**: To streamline development, select UI components are sourced from shadcn/ui, offering pre-built building blocks for the application's user interface.

 <br>